 Welcome to Metropolitan Community College!
 Thank you for choosing us.
-Whether you are fresh out of high school, are coming to us from a 4-year university, or have been in the workforce and are now looking for new skills, we are here to help you achieve your educational goals.
+Whether you are just out of high school, coming to us from a four-year school, or in the workforce but looking for new skills, MCC is here to help you achieve your educational goals.

-If you're looking to earn an associate's degree, MCC has 87 of them to choose from.
-If you're looking to earn a certificate in a technical career, you can pick from over 60 career certificate programs.
-As a transfer institution, we have over 400 articulation agreements with colleges and universities throughout the nation who will grant you credit towards a baccalaureate degree for classes taken at MCC.
+If you're planning to earn an associate degree, MCC has 87 degree programs to choose from.
+If you want to earn a professional certificate, we offer 48 career certificate programs.
+And as a transfer institution, MCC has more than 400 agreements with other colleges and universities - assuring that your MCC credits will be applied toward a four-year degree.
 Whatever your objective, we want to help you accomplish it.

-The following is a list of student services at MCC that are here to support you.
-I really encourage you to take advantage of all we have to offer:
+I encourage you to take advantage of all we have to offer at MCC, including these student services:

-- Advisors can help you decide which classes to take to earn your degree. - Counselors can help you determine your career path. - Faculty are not only here to teach you inside the classroom but can also provide instructional support during weekly office hours. - The Learning Center offers one-on-one tutoring and supplemental instruction to help you better understand subjects, classes, or concepts. - The Financial Aid office can help you navigate the many options available to help pay for school. - The Campus Life & Leadership office has plenty of opportunities for you to get involved, to get connected, and to find a support network on campus.
-Student ambassadors, clubs, Skills USA, Phi Theta Kappa, and men and women's sports are but a few of the many student activities awaiting you. - The Disability Support Services Office provides support if you're dealing with emotional, physical or learning challenges. - Student Employment Services can help you with your job search when you're ready to start (or continue) your career.
+Advisors can help you decide which classes to take to earn your degree.

+Counselors can help you determine your career path.

+Faculty are not only here to teach you inside the classroom but can also provide instructional support during weekly office hours.

+Each campus offers one-on-one tutoring and supplemental instruction.

+The Financial Aid office can help you navigate the many options available to help pay for college.

+The Campus Life and Leadership office has plenty of opportunities for you to get involved, get connected and find a support network on campus.
+Student Ambassadors, clubs, Skills USA, the Phi Theta Kappa honor society, and men's and women's sports are just a few of the many student activities awaiting you at MCC.

+Disability Support Services provides help if you're dealing with emotional, physical or learning challenges.
+Career Services can help you with your job search when you're ready to start (or continue) your career.

-MCC is one college with five campuses conveniently located throughout the metropolitan area.
-Taking classes near home, near work, or even on-line has never been easier.
-I truly hope that you will take advantage of these great services while you're at MCC so we can support you on your journey towards college completion.
+MCC, Kansas City's oldest and largest institution of higher learning, is one college with five campuses conveniently located throughout the metropolitan area.
+Taking classes near home, near work or online has never been easier.